sscarduzio/ror-docker-demo/README.md

 make run
 ```

-Open your browser to http://localhost:5601 and login with admin:admin.
+Open your browser to http://localhost:5601 and login with admin:passwd.

 ## Makefile targets